Bluegrass music star David Davis dies from injuries following car accident

 Weather forecast for tomorrow

-Tomorrow, it will be colder and the highest temperature of 77°F will be more in line with October's average maximum of 73.6°F than the average maximum of 84°F in September.
+It will be colder, and the highest temperature will be more in line with December's average maximum of 54.3°F than November's of 61.3°F.

 Long term weather forecast

-For the next ten days, a combination of cloudy and sunny weather is anticipated.
+For the next ten days, a combination of sunny, cloudy and rainy weather is forecasted.

 Recent Comments